arnavandraskar/country-api/README.md

-# CountryInfo API Service
+# Country API Service

-Welcome to the CountryInfo API service!
+Welcome to the Country API service!
 This backend service provides information about countries, including details about specific countries and a list of countries based on various filters.
 The service is built using Python and Flask.

 ## Table of Contents